Documentation v2.1

 5. Review the cost preview and click Send.

-Delivery status appears in Dashboard → Transactions and Reports.
+Delivery status appears in Dashboard → Message results and Transactions.
 Failed messages show the provider reason so you can fix balance, sender ID, or number format issues.

 Dashboard guide